Liberal Party of Australia: Queensland

 The Liberals were for decades the junior Coalition partner in Queensland, where the Nationals were dominant in a state with a decentralised population.
-Following the amalgmation of the Liberal and National Parties into the Liberal National Party of Queensland (LNP) in 2008, Campbell Newman led the LNP to a landslide victory in 2012, ending 13 years of Labor rule.
+Following the amalgamation of the Liberal and National Parties into the Liberal National Party of Queensland (LNP) in 2008, Campbell Newman led the LNP to a landslide victory in 2012, ending 13 years of Labor rule.
 However, Labor returned in the 2015 Queensland state election and remained in power for nearly a decade until David Crisafulli's victory in October 2024.